Jameh Mosque of Isfahan: Seljuk period

 The next major transformation stage took place by the early 12th century, probably after the mosque was damaged by fire in 1121–22.
-The historical context and exact chronology of this transformation is not well understood.
+The historical context and exact chronology of this transformation are not well understood.
 At the latest, it was probably accomplished before 1230, when the Mongol invasions would have halted any major construction activity.
-In order to enhance the approach to the domed chamber of the mihrab, which stood in isolation amidst the older hypostyle hall, the columned space between the dome and the courtyard was replaced by a large iwan (a vaulted hall open to one side).
+To enhance the approach to the domed chamber of the mihrab, which stood in isolation amidst the older hypostyle hall, the columned space between the dome and the courtyard was replaced by a large iwan (a vaulted hall open to one side).
 This large barrel-vaulted hall is open to the courtyard on one side and leads to the domed hall through a doorway on the other side.
-To compliment it, the builders created three more monumental iwans at the middle of each other side of the courtyard.
+To complement it, the builders created three more monumental iwans in the middle of each other side of the courtyard.
 The northern iwan may have been the last of these to be built.
 These transformations resulted in giving the mosque its current four-iwan form, a type of layout which subsequently became prevalent in Iran and other parts of the Islamic world.
 The southern iwan of the courtyard (leading to the mihrab) was distinguished from the other iwans by being larger and by being embellished with large tiers of muqarnas.
 Different muqarnas compositions were also added to the other iwans at one time or another, with the result that the iwans, even if built around the same time, look different from each other now.

 In addition to the addition of four iwans, the remaining bays of the old hypostyle halls were renovated with cross-ribbed vaults.
-There are around 200 of these smaller vaults and they all have different designs and display a rich variety of geometric decoration.
-Some of this work was probably done in the late 11th or early 12th centuries, but the chronology of construction here is unclear and many vaults likely date from different periods of repair and renovation.
-It's uncertain if the earlier minarets of the mosque were preserved until this time, but no historical texts make reference to them after the mid-11th century.
+There are around 200 of these smaller vaults, and they all have different designs and display a rich variety of geometric decoration.
+Some of this work was probably done in the late 11th or early 12th centuries, but the chronology of construction here is unclear, and many vaults likely date from different periods of repair and renovation.
+It's uncertain if the earlier minarets of the mosque were preserved until this time, but no historical texts refer to them after the mid-11th century.